djmacy/docker-rythem-runner/README.md

-Making repo public since Spotify "depracated" their audio features endpoint making this app non-functional.
-This project is deployed using Docker using React as a frontend, .Net as the backend, and PostgreSQL as the db.
+Making repo public since Spotify "deprecated" their audio features endpoint making this app non-functional.
+This project is deployed using Docker, React as a frontend, .Net as the backend, and PostgreSQL as the db.